emrysr/site-sync/README.md

 - STAGING-to-DEV - overwrites dev with staging
 - DEV-to-STAGING - overwrites staging with dev
 - DEV-to-PRODUCTION - overwrites production with dev
-### Additional syncs
+### Additional sync
-Create a copy of any of the above scrpts and change the SOURCE and DESTINATION variables to match corresponding environment in the settings.conf file.
+sCreate a copy of any of the above scrpts and change the SOURCE and DESTINATION variables to match corresponding environment in the settings.conf file.
 Copy *-DEV to download or copy DEV-* to upload.

 ## MODES